 \subsection{Root Solution Generation}

 To start the solution tree expansion, a root solution is generated by a single-agent root engineer.

 The root engineer has access to all the user inputs and evaluation guidelines.
 It produces a baseline solution, named \texttt{solution\_0}.
 The solution is executed and evaluated autonomously.
+The root solution serves as our \textit{single-agent baseline}: it is generated by a single LLM call with no access to the knowledge base, no multi-agent debate or critique, and no prior solution context.
+This design choice isolates the contribution of multi-agent collaboration, knowledge retrieval, and evolutionary search from the raw capability of the underlying single-agent LLM.
 The results, including training logs and any generated plots, are analyzed by a multi-modal result analyst agent, which writes a detailed textual report (\texttt{analysis\_0.md}) saved to the Analysis Base for future reference.